 While many people think of clinical veterinarians working with client-owned cats and dogs or maybe horses and farm animals, there are many veterinarians who do not work at a veterinary clinic.
 Research veterinarians are one of them.
 To help diversify your veterinary experience, consider applying to help work on a veterinary research project.

-Depending on how many research projects the professors at your univeristy undertake, you may have more or less research assistant opportunities.
+Depending on how many research projects the professors at your university undertake, you may have more or less research assistant opportunities.

 For me personally, I only assisted with one research project for a total of approximately 10 hours of experience working with a veterinarian.
 But it was a neat opportunity.
 The study involved evaluating the utilization of glucose in the muscles of reining horses.
 I was able to help draw blood samples and take vitals as well as observe muscle biopsies and IV placements.

-Another potential way to gain some experiences working with veterinarians, is to attend pre-veterinary symposiums and participate in wet labs and other activities.
+Another potential way to gain some experience working with veterinarians is to attend pre-veterinary symposiums and participate in wet labs and other activities.

 When I attended the American Pre-Veterinary Medical Association’s symposium I was able to attend various labs that ranged from learning about clicker training to artificially inseminating dairy cattle.
 This only resulted in a few hours to add to my application, but it did add a little diversity to the application.

 Regardless of how you end up getting hours of veterinary experience, the important thing is to make sure you have some knowledge of the veterinary industry.